Pediatric CT IV Contrast Guidelines: Dosage & Protocols

 What special considerations exist for neonates and infants?

-Neonates require lower contrast volumes and concentrations, slower injection rates, and careful fluid management due to immature kidneys, blood-brain barrier, and higher extracellular fluid.
+Neonates require lower contrast volumes and concentrations, slower injection rates, and careful fluid management due to immature kidneys, the blood-brain barrier, and higher extracellular fluid.
 Partnering with ContrastConnect ensures these tailored protocols are safely supervised by experienced radiologists.

 How should renal function be assessed before contrast administration?